Parfitt, Rhodora 99(899): 223, 1997

 This Opuntia is a small prickly pear cactus with compact clumps of pads 8 to 15(20) cm tall, normally growing from a central root system dominated by thickened taproot.
 The pads are bluish-green and generally tuberculate with small areoles set relatively far apart and bearing 0 to 2(4) slender spines.
 The flowers are pink with green stigmas.
 Sometimes flowers are magenta or nearly white, but apparently never orange or yellow.
 The fruits are dry, and the seeds relatively large and irregular in outline.

-This Opuntia is found in the Arizona Strip of northwestern AZ and southwestern UT; it is also found north up some of the valleys of southwest UT, perhaps 50 or more miles.
-It might occur in adjacent NV too, but isn’t documented from there yet.
-It is a grassland and high desert prickly pear cactus, found mostly between about 1 km to 1.5 km in altitude.
-However, on the Kaibab Plateau and near Colorado City, AZ and Kanab, UT, it sometimes occurs in open pinyon-juniper woodland where it may be found at nearly 2 km.
+This Opuntia is found in the Arizona Strip of northwestern Arizona and southwestern Utah; it is also found north up some of the valleys of southwest Utah, perhaps 50 or more miles.
+It might occur in adjacent Nevada too, but isn’t documented from there yet.
+It is a grassland and high desert prickly pear cactus.

 O. pinkavae is cold-hardy and tolerant of many garden conditions.
 Because is is small and compact and has bright flowers, it is an excellent addition to gardens.